Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 Assemble the Nest Box

-- Line up one side (part C) to the front piece (part A) making sure that the bottom edges of both pieces are flush with other.
+- Line up one side (part C) to the front piece (part A), making sure that the bottom edges of both pieces are flush with the other.
 The top of the side piece (part C) should be 1/4 inch shorter than the front piece.
 When fully assembled, the 1/4" opening will allow air to circulate and help to cool the interior of the nesting box.